 A transient ischemic attack (TIA) produces similar signs and symptoms but is, by definition, transient.
 It often resolves completely within 30-60 minutes, although symptoms may last several hours or longer.
 In contrast to a stroke, a TIA will have no evidence of infarction on brain imaging.
 Occurrence of a TIA indicates a need for thorough neurologic and cardiovascular evaluation of stroke risk.

 Symptoms of stroke include the following sudden changes:

-Compared with whites, blacks and Native Americans have higher a prevalence of stroke, and blacks, Asians, Native Americans, and Latinos have higher stroke mortality.
+Compared with white individuals, Black and Native American individuals have a higher prevalence of stroke, and Black, Asian, Native American, and Latino individuals have higher stroke mortality.
 It is unclear whether these differences are due to environmental (e.g., differential access to medical care) or genetic causes.
 Other risk factors include:

 Gender.
 Women have a slightly higher incidence of stroke, compared with men, and case-fatality rates due to stroke are also higher in women.

 Hypertension.
 As the most important modifiable risk factor, especially for hemorrhagic stroke, both systolic hypertension and diastolic hypertension are associated with an increased risk.
 (For more information, see Hypertension chapter.)

 Smoking.
 Cigarette smoking increases risk for ischemic stroke, intracerebral hemorrhage, and subarachnoid hemorrhage.

 Overweight.
 Excess body weight is associated with increased ischemic stroke risk.